debadmorg14/gen-ai-doc/docs/genai-llm-kb-agent/bedrock.md

 ---
 sidebar_position: 1
 ---
-# Amazon Bedrock Samples
+# Amazon Bedrock

-This repository contains pre-built examples to help customers get started with the Amazon Bedrock service.
+This Page contain the core feature of Amazon Bedrock service.

-## Contents
+## Contents [To be filled]

 - Introduction to Bedrock - Learn the basics of the Bedrock service
+- Foundation Model - Learn about differnt Foundation Model
 - Prompt Engineering  - Tips for crafting effective prompts
 - Bedrock Fine-tuning Fine-tune Bedrock models for your specific use case
 - Generative AI Solutions - Example use cases for generative AI